amaliejvik/it1901-project-pacman/pacMan-application/README.md

 # README for PacMan

-This is the main documentation for a JavaFX version of the game PacMan, from the class IT1901 (1.semester 2023-2024).
+This is the main documentation for a JavaFX version of the game PacMan, from the class IT1901 (fall semester 2023).
-It has been made collaboratively with Søren Boucher, Amalie Johansen-Vik, Jenny Müller and Herman Østenby.
+It has been made collaboratively by Søren Boucher, Amalie Johansen-Vik, Jenny Müller and Herman Østenby.
-It will contain a total of 3 releases.
+It contains a total of 3 releases.

 ## About the application

 Our goal for this application was to create a game that resembles the original PacMan arcade game.
 The user enters a username and can choose between lightmode/darkmode and different colors of PacMan, before starting the game.
 PacMan is controlled with the arrow keys, and the goal is to move around the maze gathering as many points as possible by eating pellets.
 This must be done without crashing in the four ghosts roaming the board.
-The game is over when hit by a ghost or when all pellets are eaten, and a highscorelist is revealed.
+The game is over when hit by a ghost or when all pellets are eaten, and a highscore list is revealed.

 ## How to build and run the application